blakeofwilliam/javascript-assignments/README.md

 Before doing anything in the project, run `npm i` to install this project's dependencies.

 ### Basic project hierarchy
-This project is set up in two basic directories:
+This project is set up in three basic directories:
 - **prompts**: This is where the prompts for each assignment will live
 - **src**: This is where the Javascript files you will be working with will live
 - **test**: This is where the tests used to validate each assignment will live